rmak05/Flight_Booking_System/README.md

 - Object Oriented Programming
 - File Handling
 - Multithreading
-- Data Structures and Algorithms
+- Data Structures

 # How to run the program

 1. Copy all the files into a folder.
 2. Open your Windows terminal (or VS Code terminal).
 Note that some Windows specific functions have been used so a Windows system is required for the functioning of the program.
+3. Set your terminal window to full screen (or as big as possible).
-3. Use the command "g++ main.cpp -pthread" (don't use quotes).
+4. Use the command "g++ main.cpp -pthread" (don't use quotes).
-4. Run the .exe file.
+5. Run the .exe file.
-5. Your program has now been initiated!
+6. Your program has now been initiated!

 # Overview of various sections of the program :